 B.M., M.M., D.M.A., University of Southern California

 A dedicated educator, Dr. Tsai is Artist Teacher of Violin at University of Redlands.
-She is also on faculty at California School of the Arts-San Gabriel Valley, California State Summer School for the Arts, Junior Chamber Music (Inland Empire), and coaches instrumentalists in the Walnut Valley Unified School District at both Diamond Bar and Walnut High Schools while being actively involved with the Diamond Bar High School Performing Arts Academy Advanced Music Program.
+She is also on faculty at California School of the Arts-San Gabriel Valley, California State Summer School for the Arts, Junior Chamber Music (Inland Empire), and coaches instrumentalists in the Walnut Valley Unified School District at both Diamond Bar and Walnut High Schools.
 During the summer, Dr. Tsai has been on faculty at Idyllwild Arts’ Chamber Festival Intensive and Symphony Orchestra Intensive programs as well as the Montecito International Music Festival.
+Most recently, Dr. Tsai was invited as Guest Artist for the Colburn Summer Chamber Intensive program.
 Dr. Tsai makes frequent appearances as an adjudicator and serves as clinician in schools around Southern California where she mentors aspiring young musicians.
 In 2018, Dr. Tsai was selected to be the guest conductor of the San Bernardino County High School Honor Orchestra.
 In addition, Dr. Tsai has a robust private studio and has previously held faculty positions at Marymount California University and Idyllwild Arts Academy.

-As a performer, Dr. Tsai is a member of the Redlands Symphony Orchestra and the Long Beach Symphony Orchestra.
+As a performer, Dr. Tsai is a member of the Redlands Symphony and the Long Beach Symphony orchestras.
 She performs in several regional orchestras and has spent summers at the Lucerne Festival (Switzerland) and Schleswig-Holstein Music Festival (Germany) academies, and Music Masters Course Japan (Japan).
 Dr. Tsai maintains an active career as a chamber musician winning honors at international competitions such as the International Young Artists Peninsula Music Festival and the Coleman Chamber Ensemble Competition.
-As violinist with chamber ensembles Definiens, DuselForty58, and the What’s Next?
-Ensemble, Dr. Tsai has championed works of numerous living composers.
-An avid performer of contemporary music, extensive collaboration with young composers with these ensembles included residencies and performance projects at institutions such as Idyllwild Arts Academy, California State University, Northridge and Long Beach, University of California, Riverside, and University of Southern California.
+An avid performer of contemporary music, Dr. Tsai championed works of numerous living composers; extensive collaboration with young composers with various ensembles included residencies and performance projects at institutions such as Idyllwild Arts Academy, California State University, Northridge and Long Beach, University of California, Riverside, and University of Southern California.
 Dr. Tsai’s solo and ensemble performances have been featured live on world-wide television and radio broadcasts such as classical KUSC, KRTU-FM, Norddeutscher Rundfunk (Germany), and Japan Broadcasting Corporation – NHK (Japan).